 This avocado lime ranch dressing is made with buttermilk, avocado, fresh cilantro, spices, and lime for a tangy, zesty twist on a classic salad dressing.

 Making this dressing from scratch is worth it!
-Not only do the fresh flavors POP, but the homemade version is a lower calorie option.
-The Chick-fil-a version has about 77 calories per tablespoon.
-This recipe has 31 calories per tablespoon.
+Not only do the fresh flavors POP, but the homemade version is a lower-calorie option.
+This avocado lime ranch dressing is also low carb.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.